-In 2018 Austria received a whopping 28 million tourists.
-Admittingly, Austria is a major winter destination, but the alpine country’s summer attractions are drawing in the crowds too.
+In 2018 Austria received an impressive 28 million tourists.
+Admittingly, Austria is a major winter destination, but the alpine country’s summer attractions also draw in the crowds.
+As a result, exploring Austria is a great experience all year round.

 By nature, it seems that Austria is made for travellers.
-Its mountains, rivers, cultural landscape all insinuate the perfect playground for outdoor activities.
-Add to that, a long and rich history and you got a fantastic setting for another layer of holiday activities.
-Austria’s numerous castles, palaces and sacred buildings, of which many are architectural gems, just beg to be visited.
-No wonder that the country is the 12th most visited travel destination on the planet.
+Its mountains, rivers, and cultural landscape insinuate the perfect outdoor playground.
+Add a long and rich history and a fantastic setting for another layer of holiday activities.
+Austria’s numerous castles, palaces, and sacred buildings beg to be visited, of which many are architectural gems.
+No wonder the country is the planet’s 12th most visited travel destination.

 Amazingly diverse

-Within its 83,879 km² territory (32,386 sq. mi – slightly larger than Scotland, or a little smaller than the US state Maine) Austria holds a huge array of landscapes.
-From its highest point, the Grossglockner 3798 m (12.460 ft) to its lowest point at 114 m (374 ft) near Apetlon in Burgenland.
-Around ¾ of the country is dominated by the Alps, with only about 1/3 is lower than 500 metres (1,640 ft) above sea level.
+Austria holds a vast array of landscapes in its 83,879 km² territory (32,386 sq. mi – slightly larger than Scotland or a little smaller than the US state of e Maine).
+From its highest point, the Grossglockner 3798 m (12.460 ft), to its lowest point at 114 m (374 ft) near Apetlon in Burgenland.
+Around ¾ of the country is dominated by the Alps, with only about 1/3 lower than 50 meters (1,640 ft) above sea level.
 The flattest parts are found in the east, around the Neusiedler See, which lies at the edge of the Pannonian Plains.
-The north (parts of SalzburgerLand, Upper and Lower Austria) and the south east (Styria and Burgenland) are moderately hilly.
+The north (parts of SalzburgerLand, Upper and Lower Austria) and the southeast (Styria and Burgenland) are moderately hilly.

 Compact

-The size of Austria and that it’s fairly compact makes it easy to explore many parts of the country, without vesting time just to travel from A to B. Whether you are using your own transport or relying on public transport, good infrastructure allows for fast and comfortable movement.
-Notwithstanding, travel itself is also an important part of the experience.
-Reward yourself by taking time to get off the Autobahn or highspeed train, and instead use your feet or a bicycle.
-Because, only then you can really appreciate everything what the country has on offer.
+Austria’s relatively compact size makes exploring many parts of the country easy without vesting time to travel from A to B. Whether you are using your transport or relying on public transport, good infrastructure allows for fast and comfortable movement.
+Notwithstanding, travel itself is also an essential part of the experience.
+Reward yourself by taking time to get off the Autobahn or highspeed train and instead use your feet or a bicycle.
+Because only then can you appreciate everything that the country has to offer.

 Sustainable tourism

-When a small and mountainous country such as Austria takes on huge numbers of visitors, it will put a strain on the environment.
-The Austrian’s try hard to offer their visitors all the fun and adventure they ask for, and at the same time preserve their nature and culture.
-After all, both nature and hospitality comes in a limited supply.
-The development of ski resorts is putting a strain on the alpine ecosystems.
+When a small and mountainous country such as Austria takes on vast visitors, it will strain the environment.
+The Austrians try hard to offer their visitors all the fun and adventure they ask for and, at the same time, preserve their nature and culture.
+After all, both soul and hospitality come in a limited supply.
+In addition, the development of ski resorts is putting a strain on the alpine ecosystems.
 However, it is not only the direct impact of tourism that concerns the Austrians.
-With its location in central Europe, the country suffers from the massive amount of traffic, mainly trucks, passing through.
+The country’s location in central Europe suffers from massive traffic, mainly trucks, passing through.

 Not only businesses profit from Austria’s excellent road network.
-It allows tourists to easily visit any part of the country with a minimum of hassle.
-Despite the Alps dominating almost the entire country, the Austrian’s have managed to thoroughly connect all parts of the country.
-You can choose to travel the scenic routes by using some of the may mountain passes, or the fast way through the tunnels.
-During the peak holiday season in August the main motorways are often congested.
-No problem, you also have the option of traveling overland to Austria comfortably by rail.
+It allows tourists to visit any part of the country with minimal hassle easily.
+Despite the Alps dominating almost the entire country, the Austrians have thoroughly connected all aspects.
+You can travel the scenic routes by using some of the many mountain passes or the fast way through the tunnels.
+During the peak holiday season in August, the main motorways are often congested.
+No problem, you can also travel overland to Austria comfortably by rail.

 By rail